Tuesday, May 7, 2013

 What else can be said about Harrison Ford?
 He is an ideal Everyman, the character we root for and empathize with.
 Although The Fugitive is a thriller, it’s not filled with as much action as the Indiana Jones films.
 As a result, Ford’s performance is a master class in acting through body language and facial expression.
 The key, though, is that he doesn’t oversell it; he never goes over the top.
 His restraint gives the story a more realistic dimension.

 Time after time we think Gerard and his team have finally caught up to Kimble, but he’s always just ahead of them, and not by much.
 The marshals can’t believe he would be foolish enough to return to Chicago, which is exactly what he does, driven to find the elusive one-armed man.
-As he follows in Kimble’s footsteps, Gerard begins to see what he’s doing, and ends up conducting a very similar search that eventually leads them to a one-armed man (Andreas Katsulas).
+As he follows in Kimble’s footsteps, Gerard begins to see what Kimble is doing and ends up conducting a very similar search that eventually leads to a one-armed man (Andreas Katsulas).

 We in the audience, I think, always believe Richard Kimble is innocent.
 That’s why Harrison Ford was cast in the role.
 He is able to gain our sympathy from the very beginning.
 We also like Sam Gerard, who is only doing his job.
 His opinion of the case can be summed up by this classic exchange: